 Dr. Thompson has published more than 100 papers and has been a co-author on over 170 abstracts.
 He has made numerous national and international scientific presentations.
 Dr. Thompson is actively involved in teaching residents at the combined Wilmer Institute/Greater Baltimore Medical Center ophthalmology residency program.
 He is an Assistant Professor at the Wilmer Institute of the Johns Hopkins University and a Clinical Associate Professor at the University of Maryland.
 He has been listed in Best Doctors in America and was recognized by Baltimore Magazine as one of "Baltimore's Top Docs".
 He is a member of the Retina Society, the Macula Society, the American Society of Retina Specialists, Club Jules Gonin, the American Academy of Ophthalmology, the American Ophthalmological Society and the Association for Research in Vision and Ophthalmology.
 He is the Vice President of the American Society of Retina Specialists.
 He was President of the Maryland Society of Eye Physicians and Surgeons from 2003 – 2005 and was President of the Baltimore City Medical Society in 2008.
 Dr. Thompson's goal is to provide the best medical and surgical retina care in a compassionate environment where the patient is the primary focus.

 Dr. Barry Waldman currently practices at OrthoMaryland in Baltimore and serves as the Director of the Center for Joint Preservation and Replacement at the Rubin Institute for Advanced Orthopaedics.
 He is also a Clinical Instructor of Orthopaedic Surgery at the Johns Hopkins School of Medicine.
-Dr. Waldman completed his General Surgery internship and Orthopaedic Surgery residency training at Johns Hopkins University Hospital.
+Dr. Waldman completed his General Surgery internship and Orthopaedic Surgery residency training at The Johns Hopkins Hospital.
 He completed a Surgical Arthritis Service Fellowship at the Hospital for Special Surgery in New York City.

 In addition to his practice and teaching responsibilities, Dr. Waldman has developed a minimally invasive hip replacement approach along with minimally invasive knee and hip replacement systems.
 He has published many papers on minimally invasive orthopaedic hip replacement, thromboembolic prophylaxis, knee and hip complications and orthopaedic implant design.
 He currently serves as the President of the Medical Staff at Sinai Hospital of Baltimore.